- Before the vaccine, about 186,000 cases of mumps were reported each year in the US

 Mumps typically starts with a few days of fever, headache, muscle aches, tiredness, and loss of appetite.
-Then most people will have swelling of their salivary glands, which what causes puffy cheeks and a tender, swollen jaw.
+Then most people will have swelling of their salivary glands, which causes puffy cheeks and a tender, swollen jaw.

-- inflammation of the ovaries or breast tissue
+- swollen ovaries or breast tissue

 - inflammation in the pancreas (pancreatitis)